 A transportation service is available for all Claiborne Academy students.
 Bus and van routes are organized for transportation to and from specific demographic areas.
 Routes and fees are determined each year according to student need and cost of operation of vehicles.
-CA presently has two bus routes (Homer/Athens and Sarepta) and one van route (Haynesville).
+CA presently has two bus routes, Homer/Athens and Haynesville/Sarepta.